theory/justatheory/content/post/postgres/cipherdoc.md

 Two minor updates since May:

-1. I re-implemented the [JSON/SQL Path] parser using the original Postgres [path grammar], replacing the hand-written parser roundly castigated in the presentation.
+1. I re-implemented the [JSON/SQL Path] parser using the original Postgres [path grammar] and [goyacc], replacing the hand-written parser roundly castigated in the presentation.
 2. The service has yet to be open-sourced, but I remain optimistic, and continue to work with leadership at *The Times* towards an open-source policy to enable its release.